100 Girls

-100 Girls is a 2000 American romantic comedy film written and directed by Michael Davis.
-It tells the story of a college student's (Jonathan Tucker) efforts to find a mystery girl with whom he had sex in an elevator during a blackout.
+100 Girls is a 2000 American romantic sex comedy film written and directed by Michael Davis, and starring Jonathan Tucker, Emmanuelle Chriqui, James DeBello, Katherine Heigl, Larisa Oleynik, Jaime Pressly, and Marissa Ribisi.
+It tells the story of a college student's efforts to find a mystery girl with whom he had sex in an elevator during a blackout.
 It was released direct-to-video on September 25, 2001.

 Plot

-After leaving a party at a women's dormitory, Matthew (Jonathan Tucker) is trapped in an elevator with an unknown, and unseen, woman when the power goes out.
+After leaving a party at a women's dormitory, Matthew is trapped in an elevator with an unknown, and unseen, woman when the power goes out.
 They have sex in the dark and when Matthew wakes up in the elevator the morning after, he finds himself alone with a pair of her panties.

 On a mission to find his mystery maiden by looking for a matching bra for the panties, Matthew becomes the maintenance man of the "Virgin Vault", an all-female dormitory.
 This allows him to investigate without drawing suspicion.
-His roommate Rod (James DeBello) keeps telling him to give up and introduces him to the "penile power", which involves the use of weights attached to his penis as a means of increasing the organ's size.
-He does this and insults women to make himself feel better about the problem he has with his manhood; he suffers from hypospadias.
+His roommate Rod keeps telling him to give up and introduces him to the "penile power", which involves the use of weights attached to his penis as a means of increasing the organ's size.
+He does this and insults women to make himself feel better about the problem he has with his manhood; he has hypospadias.

-Early on, Matthew watches as a woman named Patty (Emmanuelle Chriqui) and her boyfriend Crick (Johnny Green) fight.
+Early on, Matthew watches as a woman named Patty and her boyfriend Crick fight.
 Crick is the epitome of the macho man stereotype, with his big pectorals, conceited attitude, and abusiveness.
-Matthew tries to save Patty, but is hurt by Crick.
-Crick leaves, and Patty tries to help Matthew, but Matthew can't help but think of Patty's reputation as a "slut".
+Matthew tries to save Patty but is hurt by Crick.
+Crick leaves, and Patty tries to help Matthew, but Matthew cannot help but think of Patty's reputation as a "slut".

 While searching one room, Matthew finds himself trapped in the bathroom when the occupant returns.
-Matthew is attacked by Wendy (Larisa Oleynik), until she recognizes him as a high school classmate.
+Matthew is attacked by Wendy until she recognizes him as a high school classmate.
 Wendy decides to help Matthew in his quest to find his mystery maiden, hoping that, in the process, she may find one of her own, as she is a closeted lesbian.

 Matthew is nervous about talking to girls.
-Arlene (Katherine Heigl) and his teacher Ms. Stern (Aimee Graham) disparage Matthew, asserting that women are more dominant than men are and that women, rather than men, should be in command.
-Rod tells Matthew that he's a chicken and should just give up on girls, while Matthew tells him that he has never been able to speak to girls, especially Cynthia (Jaime Pressly).
+Arlene and his teacher Ms. Stern disparage Matthew, asserting that women are more dominant than men and that women, rather than men, should be in command.
+Rod tells Matthew that he is a chicken and should just give up on girls, while Matthew tells him that he has never been able to speak to girls, especially Cynthia.